Melbourne Victory FC–Western United FC rivalry: Melbourne Victory vs. Western United

+Western United vs. Melbourne Victory

 Statistics and records

-As of 13 March 2023, there have been 14 first-class meetings between the two teams since the first meeting in 2019, of which Western United have won eight, Melbourne Victory with four and two draws.
+As of 10 January 2025, there have been 18 first-class meetings between the two teams since the first meeting in 2019, of which Western United have won nine, Melbourne Victory with six, and three draws.
 The most goals in one game were scored in was a 4–3 away win by Western United on 27 February 2021 and a 6–1 away win by Melbourne Victory on 28 May 2021.
 Western United have twice won in Victory's former home Docklands Stadium.
-Western United's record for goals scored against Melbourne Victory is three goals by Besart Berisha and 2 by Víctor Sánchez.